boxblinkracer/cypress-testrail/README.md

 ### Copying / License

 This repository is distributed under the MIT License (MIT).
-You can find the whole license text in the [LICENSE](LICENSE) file.